riinuots/advent2019/README.md

 other thoughts.
 Full solutions can be found in, e.g., `01.R`, `02.R`, etc.

+# Day 7

+Day 7 was horrendous, finished it but...do not look at the code.

 # Day 6

 I've not done network analysis before but I had a feeling today's challenge is a single-liner if using the right tools.